Queen Elizabeth II Celebrates 92

 Happy 92nd Birthday to Her Majesty The Queen!#QueensBirthday #HappyBirthdayHerMajesty pic.twitter.com/6FqHbsJmyN— The Royal Family (@RoyalFamily) April 21, 2018

 On Saturday, Queen Elizabeth, joined by other members of the royal family, attended "The Queen's Birthday Party," a concert at London's Royal Albert Hall.
-An eclectic ensemble performed in her honor, including Tom Jones, Sting, Kylie Minogue, Ladysmith Black Mambazo and other stars.
+An eclectic ensemble performed in her honor, including Tom Jones, Sting, Kylie Minogue, Ladysmith Black Mambazo and other stars from across the Commonwealth.

 The concert proceeds will benefit The Queen's Commonwealth Trust, a new youth charity of which the queen is patron.